Hung1610/hoovada/README.md

 Project Overview
 ---

-- We follow this [structure example](https://github.com/frol/flask-restplus-server-example), the app directory is the main entry point
+- We follow this [structure example](https://github.com/frol/flask-restplus-server-example), the app directory is the main entry point.

-- The app/requirements.txt is where you should put your new third-party libraries
+- The app/requirements.txt is where you should put your new third-party libraries.

 - Conf file is at app/settings/config.py, we use environment variables to manage conf in production.
 You can use the default values in config.py for your development.